MenuFi/MenuFiWebPortal/README.md

 `npm install`

-**NOTE:** Dependencies of dependencies will need to be first resolved.
-Read the output of running the above command, and proceed to install dependencies of the dependencies.

 ### BUILD

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.